GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Max Aggregate Rate allowed across all joined channels is in Kibps.

-Max Channel IDs is the count of channel IDs that can be reserved and have properties.
+Max Channel IDs is the count of channel IDs that can be announced to this client and have keys.
 Retired Channel IDs don't count against this value.

 Max Joined Count is the count of channels that are allowed to be joined concurrently.